brisbanemakerspace/bms-wiki/policies/teams.md

 To change any part of their team operations page requires a vote at a general meeting, or a majority vote by all current team members.

 A team leader does not have any special privileges other than approving purchases under a budget.
-However, it is expected that a team leader is the most involved member of the team and help sets the direction and pace of the team.
+However, it is expected that a team leader is the most involved member of the team and helps to set the direction and pace of the team.

 ## Joining / leaving an existing team
 To join an existing team, you just need to ask the team - it's up to them if they want to take a formal vote or not.
 The team cannot unreasonably deny your request to join.
 However, a team reserves the right to reject your request to join a team if they have a good reason (such as you've caused problems in the past).